svsairevanth12/SpeakMCP/README.md

 ## 🏗️ Architecture

-Whispo is built with a modern, multi-process architecture designed for performance and reliability:
+SpeakMCP is built with a modern, multi-process architecture designed for performance and reliability:

 ### System Overview
 ```
 ┌─────────────────┐    ┌──────────────────┐
 │   Electron      │    │   Rust Binary    │
-│   Main Process  │◄──►│   whispo-rs      │
+│   Main Process  │◄──►│   speakmcp-rs    │
 │                 │    │   (Keyboard &    │
 │                 │    │   Text Input)    │
 └─────────────────┘    └──────────────────┘